Skip to main content

 Build the action descriptor

 Use the protocol-specific action builder to define the strategy action you want the vault to perform.
+Loopscale flows start by requesting a raw response from LoopscaleClient.

 4

-Wrap it in a vault sync transaction
+Wrap it in executable vault transactions

 5